 Excise taxes are payable on each discrete unit of cannabis sold either for the adult recreational market or to medical patients, however this does not apply to cannabis sold to other licensed producers.
-Excise taxes are consistent as a function of sales for 2020, based on the quantity sold, when compared to 2019.
+Excise taxes as a percentage of gross revenue have decreased in Q3 2021 to 7% as compared to 12% in Q3 2020.
+The calculation of excise tax varies between provinces, type of product and potency.
+Excise tax as a percentage of sales has decreased as the percentage of total revenues made up by edible products, in particular CBD products, has increased.